dasch-swiss/dsp-tools/docs/dsp-tools-create-ontologies.md

 The following base properties are defined by DSP:

-- `hasValue`: This is the most generic base and taken as default if `super` is omitted.
+- `hasValue`: This is the most generic base.
 - `hasLinkTo`: This value represents a link to another resource.
 You have to indicate the "_object_" as a prefixed name that identifies the resource class this link points to (a ":" prepended to the name is sufficient if the resource is defined in the current ontology).